papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 ```

 - If we add this level predicate to Breadth first search, then it actually gives us the shortest path to each node in terms of number of edges.
 - Now, in general, we will see that, if you do not have the uniform cost, we have different cost on edges, then the shortest path need not be just the shortest in term to number of edges.
-We have to add the cost associated each path. these are called weighted graphs.
+We have to add the cost associated to each path. these are called weighted graphs.

 ------------